 Saturday Morning.
-What do these 2 words evoke for you?
+What do these 2 words evoke in you?

 An extra hour of sleep?

-Saturday Morning might mean driving one child to a soccer practice, another to a birthday party, dropping off the dry clean, picking up the first child from soccer and the second one from swimming or was the second one at a birthday party?
+Because we think of Saturday as another day where we must tend to our list of responsibilities.
+Such as driving one child to soccer practice, another to a birthday party, dropping off the dry clean, picking up the first child from soccer and the second one from swimming, or was the second one at a birthday party?
 This means that the closest you ever get to a leisurely breakfast is watching other families enjoying theirs as you wait for your latte in the drive-through lane.

 What is a parent to do?

 So why do this to ourselves every single weekend?
-Why do we not allow ourselves a moment respite?
+Why do we not allow ourselves a moment’s respite?

-We feel guilty claiming a few moments of solitude when we know that the errands will not run themselves, the chores won’t accomplish themselves and that the children will not drive themselves to soccer practice.
+Maybe we feel guilty claiming a few moments of solitude because we know the errands will not run themselves, the chores won’t accomplish themselves, and that the children will not drive themselves to soccer practice.

-Guilt makes us forget that our Lord planned for us to have some rest (or else night would not exist and the day would be 24 hours long).
-Guilt makes us ignore the warning signs that we are running on very little fuel: snapping at the door that says “Push” that you just pulled 3 times?
+But guilt is making us forget our Lord planned for us to have some rest (or else night would not exist and the day would be 24 hours long).
+Guilt makes us ignore the warning signs we are running on very little fuel: snapping at the door that says “Push” that you just pulled 3 times?
 Join the club!

 More importantly, how many of us take time on Saturday to sit down and read our Bibles or have a quiet moment with our Lord?